Nonprofit storytelling: Why stories matter

-Content is central to the content creation, strategy, storytelling and marketing efforts of nonprofits and companies that sell to nonprofits.
+Content is central to the content creation, strategy, storytelling and marketing efforts of nonprofits and social cause businesses.
 That's why I work with organizations and professionals in the sector to create an abundance of content and make sure it's clean and concise.
-My nonprofit content services cover five (5) key areas:
+My services for the nonprofit sector and social cause businesses cover six (7) key content areas:

 - Copywriting - copy that inspires the right audience

 - Editing - polishing your words to perfection